johlju/johlju.github.io/_posts/2017-08-05-create-a-dsc-configuration-repository.md

 ### Prepare a repository with the template

-If you not already have and account on [GitHub](https://github.com/) then please register for a free account.
+If you don't already have and account on [GitHub](https://github.com/) then please register for a free account.

 1. Browse to [GitHub](https://github.com/) and log in.
 1. Create a new repository named 'DscConfigurationExample'.
-   1. Add a optional description (can be left empty).
+   1. Add an optional description (can be left empty).
    1. Leave the repository type as 'Public'.
    1. Check the box for 'Initialize this repository with a README'.
    1. Leave the choice for ".gitignore" as 'None'.